Jake Lamb

-Jacob Ryan Lamb (born October 9, 1990) is an American professional baseball infielder who is a free agent.
-He made his Major League Baseball (MLB) debut with the Arizona Diamondbacks in 2014, and was an All-Star in 2017.
-He has also played in MLB for the Oakland Athletics, Chicago White Sox, Toronto Blue Jays, Los Angeles Dodgers, Seattle Mariners, and Los Angeles Angels.
+Jacob Ryan Lamb (born October 9, 1990) is an American former professional baseball third baseman.
+He made his Major League Baseball (MLB) debut with the Arizona Diamondbacks in 2014 and was an All-Star in 2017.
+He also played in MLB for the Oakland Athletics, Chicago White Sox, Toronto Blue Jays, Los Angeles Dodgers, Seattle Mariners, and Los Angeles Angels.

-Early life
+Early life and amateur career

 Lamb grew up in the Queen Anne neighborhood of Seattle, Washington.
-He attended Bishop Blanchet High School in Seattle and starred for their baseball team.
+He attended Bishop Blanchet High School and starred for their baseball team.

-After graduating high school, the Pittsburgh Pirates selected Lamb in the 38th round of the 2009 MLB Draft, but he followed through with his commitment to attend the University of Washington.
+After graduating high school, the Pittsburgh Pirates selected Lamb in the 38th round of the 2009 MLB draft, but chose instead to attend the University of Washington.
+He played college baseball for the Washington Huskies.
+He was named an All-Pac-12 Conference player.

-College career

-Lamb played college baseball for the Washington Huskies baseball team.
-With the Huskies, Lamb was named an All-Pac-12 Conference player.
 After his sophomore season in 2011, he played collegiate summer baseball for the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.